xianglun918/DIP-Progress/README.md

 # DIP-Progress
-Matlab based codes.

 This repository includes my codes during the study of digital image processing.
-(Based on the book, 4th edition).
+(Based on the book with the same name, 4th edition).

+## Notation

-(Note: This repository has multiply mistakes which are not fixed.)
+(Note: This repository has multiply mistakes in codes which are not fixed.
+Please do not refer to it as answer of your work.)